andrewisen/AI2102-D4/README.md

 2. Fill in your Caller ID and API Key

 Before you run the program, change the CSV file.<br />
-Add the IDs you like to get data from, based on this list: http://hitta.github.io/public/http-api/search/tradeids.html
+Add the IDs you like to get data from, based on this list:<br />
+http://hitta.github.io/public/http-api/search/tradeids.html

 NOTE: The CSV is in Swedish...

 Run the script via command line or via your favorite IDE.

-In terminal: python main.py<br />
+In Terminal: python main.py<br />
-In an IDE: (no idea...)<br />

-The script will output a semi-commma CSV file. <br />
+The script will output a semi-comma CSV file. <br />
 Import it, preferably by Excel, and use the data to make a Productivity Analysis.

 # Contact